 Get vaccinated for COVID-19, this is often a requirement of some of our host countries or partners and part of our commitment to keeping vulnerable communities safe.
-GVI requires you to receive at least one dose of a vaccine that has been approved by the WHO for emergency use against COVID-19 prior to your program start date.
+GVI requires you to be fully vaccinated with a vaccine that has been approved by the WHO for emergency use against COVID-19 prior to your program start date.
 Some of our locations may also require participants to be fully vaccinated to partake in all activities, this will be communicated to you if relevant.
 If you are unable to get vaccinated because of medical requirements, please contact your enrollment manager.

 Can I change the location or start date of my program?

 Yes.
 From now until the end of 2024, if you have booked onto a GVI program, and you would like to transfer before your program start date, due to COVID-19 concerns or restrictions, we are offering free transfers to any date or location.
 If you are requesting a transfer for reasons other than COVID-19 then standard transfer fees will still apply.
 All transfers are subject to availability and any differences in program fees will be for your account if the program you have selected is more expensive.
 Please see our Flexible Cancellation Policy page for more details.

 How have social distancing and increased hygiene measures affected my program and will it still be an enjoyable experience?